duck7000/aur_epsonscan2/README.md

 This repo is for patching epsonscan2 to work on Arch based Linux.
-De standard AUR version misses a important patch that prohibite some scanners to even open or finding
+De standard AUR version misses a important patch that prohibite some scanners to even open or finding a connected scanner

 Updated to version 7.6.82.0